gregg971/artfully_app/README.md

 * Box office for in-person sales
 * Advanced patron searching

-And coming soon...
+And coming soon in 1.2.0...

 * [Mailchimp](http://mailchimp.com) integration
-* Completely re-designed person record interface.
+* Completely re-designed person record.
+* New Storefront
 * Memberships
-* Flex-passes

 # About